Home Care Options After A Hospital Stay

 - Personal Care and Hygiene.
 To enhance your overall feeling of well-being, our caregivers can assist you with things like bathing, showering, shaving, dressing, skin care, and dental care.

 - Walking Assistance, Transferring and Positioning.
 Sometimes you may need a little help and encouragement to move around your residence and find a comfortable position in your favorite chair.
 We can also help with any devices you may use like canes, walkers, and wheelchairs.
+Click here for walker options.

 - Meal Preparation and Assistance with Eating.
 Many of our clients need help preparing meals and eating.
 From food shopping, to meal preparation, to assistance with dietary restrictions, our caregivers will be there for you.

 - Assistance with Toileting.
 From reminders to assistance, our caregivers can help.
+Sometimes patients need assistive devices and temporary incontinence products to help.
+Click here for some options.

 - Light Housekeeping and Errands.
 Our caregivers can help with light housekeeping chores such as organization, straightening up, de-cluttering, washing dishes, and vacuuming.
 We can also help with organizing mail, trips to bank, trips to the pharmacy, escorting you to medical appointments, and helping you coordinate with any community-based programs you may use.